Title IX Policy

-Touro does not allow, nor tolerate any conduct by any Touro member that may be regarded as retaliatory.
+HTC does not allow, nor tolerate any conduct by any HTC member that may be regarded as retaliatory.
 Retaliation against any individual, whether said person submitted a complaint, will not be tolerated.

-Upon the first instance of disclosure by a reporting individual to a Touro representative, the individual will be informed:
+Upon the first instance of disclosure by a reporting individual to an HTC representative, the individual will be informed:

 “You have the right to make a report to university police or campus security, local law enforcement, and/or state police or choose not to report; to report the incident to your institution; to be protected by the institution from retaliation for reporting that incident; and to receive assistance and resources from your institution.”

 Reporting individuals or bystanders who report an incident of sexual assault in good faith will receive amnesty for drug and alcohol use.